-Louisiana is the incarceration capital of the world.
+Louisiana has the highest incarceration rate in the world.
 Our taxpayers spend hundreds of millions of dollars each year on the criminal justice system, with little return on our investment.
 We want to change that.

-Louisiana is making progress - let's protect and finish the criminal justice reform package.
+Louisiana is making progress - let's protect those reforms and finish the job.

-In Louisiana, people with repeated convictions—often convictions related to low-level offenses—can face enhanced penalties up to life in prison.
-The effects of these harsh sentences and of this so-called Habitual Offender law are devastating for a substantial number of Louisianans, who would be better served by treatment and prevention programs, rather than years of incarceration.more
+In Louisiana, people with repeated convictions—often for low-level offenses—can face enhanced penalties up to life in prison.
+The effects of these harsh sentences and of this so-called Habitual Offender Statute are devastating for a substantial number of Louisianans, who would be better served by treatment and prevention programs, rather than years of incarceration.more